wso2/docs-is/en/docs/develop/scim2-patch-operations.md

 !!!
 Note
     -   If the path contains the complex attribute, all sub-attribute values are removed.
     -   There is a special case for the `name` attribute.
 Even though `“path”: “name”` is specified, the `familyName` attribute is not removed.
+This is only applicable when an LDAP user store is used.
     -   If you just want to delete a sub-attribute of a complex attribute, use the `attribute.subattribute` format as shown below.

 -   **Example 1:** Remove a sub-attribute of the `name` attribute in the **Core** user schema: